• Skip to primary navigation

 Recipe Tips

-• You can use an 8 or 9-inch baking tin.
+• For this strawberry banana cake recipe, you can use an 8 or 9-inch baking tin.
 Ensure it is at least 3 inches deep.

 Nutrition